Can You Evict a Tenant if You Sell Your House in Tacoma, WA?

 What steps should be followed if tenants refuse to vacate during a sale?

 If tenants refuse to vacate, landlords should communicate to understand the issues and attempt negotiation.
 If unsuccessful, legal eviction may be necessary.
-This involves providing proper notice and potentially filing for an unlawful detainer action in court, following Washington law.
+This involves providing proper notice and, if necessary, filing for an unlawful detainer action in court, in accordance with Washington law.

 Why is it important to understand Washington’s eviction laws during a property sale?